alexzshl/vscode-taskhere/README.md

 Configuration with VSCode settings:

 - `taskshere.on` - Enable/Disable the extension
-- `taskshere.display` - Global display for tasks.Default is true.If you have too many tasks, you can set it to false, then display the tasks you want to display by configuring tasks.json
+- `taskshere.display` - If you have too many tasks, you can set it to **false**, then display the tasks you want to display by configuring **tasks.json**
-- `taskshere.color` - Global foreground color for tasks
+- `taskshere.color` - Global color for task-bar

 ## Commands

 The following commands are provided, which can be accessed from the command palette (F1), or bound to keys:

-- `taskshere.refresh`
+- `taskshere.refresh` - reload tasks into status bar
 - `taskshere.on`
 - `taskshere.off`